IMPACT: Influence Modeling for Open-Set Time Series Anomaly Detection: Related Work

-\textbf{Influence-based Data Analysis.} Influence analysis \cite{koh2017understanding,hammoudeh2024training} offers a theoretically grounded approach to understanding how individual training samples affect model behavior, by approximating the change in model parameters or predictions when a sample is upweighted or downweighted.
-This framework has been widely adopted for data analysis.
-For data valuation, the data Shapley value \cite{ghorbani2019data} is proposed to quantify each training point's contribution to model performance, enabling data markets and dataset pruning.
-For data cleaning, a comprehensive survey \cite{hammoudeh2024training} introduces various influence-based methods for identifying mislabeled, poisoned, or otherwise harmful training samples, showing that influence scores reliably surface problematic data points across diverse settings.
-Despite these advances, existing approaches use influence functions for a single purpose, either valuing or cleaning data, and do not leverage influence information to synthesize new training samples.
+\textbf{Influence-based Data Analysis.} Influence analysis \cite{koh2017understanding,hammoudeh2024training} quantifies how individual training samples affect model behavior, and has been applied to data valuation \cite{ghorbani2019data} and data cleaning \cite{hammoudeh2024training}.
+However, existing approaches treat these as separate tasks and do not leverage influence information to synthesize new samples.
 IMPACT goes beyond this by introducing a dual-purpose influence scoring mechanism that simultaneously performs decontamination via label flipping and pseudo anomaly generation via influence-guided feature perturbation, both within a unified risk-reduction framework.